CSTARS/spatial-cimis/README.md

 ```
 files:=$(wildcard /home/cimis/CA/*.pgm)
 ```
-Add the following incronab entry which will pull the raw data from the receiver.
+Add the following incronab entry which will import into GRASS the recently acquired raw data from the receiver.
 ```
 incrontab –e
 ```